mahmood789/JOSSsubmission-/README.md

 2. Open R in the project directory.
 3. Run the following command:
     ```R
-    # If using testthat directly
+    # If using testthat directly for non-reactive parts:
-    testthat::test_dir("tests/testthat")
+    # testthat::test_dir("tests/testthat")

-    # Or if using shinytest2 for application testing
+    # If using shinytest2 for application testing:
     # shinytest2::test_app()
     ```
-    *(Modify the commands above based on your specific testing setup)*
+    *(Modify the commands above based on your specific testing setup and directory structure, e.g., tests might be in a `tests/` folder)*

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests to the [repository issue tracker]().
+Please feel free to submit issues or pull requests to the [repository issue tracker](https://github.com/your_username/your_repository_name/issues).

-See `CONTRIBUTING.md` for more details. *(Optional: Create this file)*
+*(Optional: See `CONTRIBUTING.md` for more details.
+Create this file if you have specific guidelines.)*

 ## Authors

-Mahmood Ahmad, MBBS
+* Mahmood Ahmad, MBBS
-Abullahi Noot, MBBS
+* Abdullahi Noot, MBBS
-Parichatra Homhuan, MBBS
+* Parichatra Homhuan, MBBS
-Manpreet Kour, MBBS
+* Manpreet Kour, MBBS

-*(Note: JOSS recommends listing only core contributors who meet their authorship criteria directly in the paper/README, potentially linking to a full list if extensive)*

 ## Acknowledgements

-We acknowledge the support and encouragement from the Ahmadiyya Muslim Research Association, Luciano Candilio, [Add others if applicable].
+We acknowledge the support and encouragement from the Ahmadiyya Muslim Research Association and Luciano Candilio.

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details. *(Create a LICENSE.md file with the text of your chosen OSI-approved license, e.g., MIT)*
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details. *(Ensure LICENSE.md exists and contains the Apache 2.0 text)*

 ## Citation

-If you use this software in your research, please cite it as follows:
+If you use this software, please cite it as follows:

-*(Placeholder - Replace with JOSS paper citation once accepted)*
-> [Author(s)].
-(Year).
-[Software Title]: A Shiny App for Binary Outcome Meta-Analysis. *Journal of Open Source Software*, [Volume]([Issue]), [ArticleNumber]. [https://doi.org/[JOSS_DOI]]()
+> Ahmad M., Noot A., Homhuan P., Kour M. (2025).
+MetaAnalysisApp: An Interactive R Shiny Dashboard for Binary Outcome Meta-Analysis. *Journal of Open Source Software*, [Volume]([Issue]), [ArticleNumber]. [https://doi.org/[JOSS_DOI]]()

+*(Replace [Volume], [Issue], [ArticleNumber], and the DOI with the actual details upon publication by JOSS)*

-You should also cite the underlying R packages used for the analysis, particularly `meta` (Balduzzi et al., 2019), `metafor` (Viechtbauer, 2010), `dmetar` (Harrer et al., 2021), and `bayesmeta` (Röver, 2020), as appropriate for the analyses performed.
-Refer to the documentation of these packages for their preferred citation formats.# JOSSsubmission-
+We have cited the underlying R packages used for the analysis, particularly `meta` [@metaPackage], `metafor` [@metaforPackage], `dmetar` [@dmetarPackage], and `bayesmeta` [@bayesmetaPackage], as appropriate for the analyses performed.
+Refer to the documentation of these packages for their preferred citation formats (e.g., using `citation("meta")` in R).